ameerq01/Flow/README.md

 Features:
 Includes 5 levels.
 As you make it through levels,save your progress by providing a username and password.
-Your infowill be saved in a binary file and you can load your game the next time you play.
+Your info will be saved in a binary file and you can load your game the next time you play.